AshishKumarUK/GamepadBatteryStatus/README.md

 ```

 **How it works:**
-1. **Desktop PCs**: Automatically shows DualSense battery (since desktop PCs have no system battery)
+1. Desktop PCs: System battery is ignored; DualSense drives the icon/percent
-2. **Laptops**: Shows DualSense battery when Playnite's system battery setting is disabled
+2. Laptops: If the theme shows system battery, our data still powers the icon (no laptop battery influence)
-3. **Smart detection**: Automatically detects when system battery should be hidden
+3. Toggle aware: Theme’s “Show battery status/percentage” buttons control visibility
-4. **Seamless integration**: Looks exactly like Playnite's original battery indicator
+4. Seamless visuals: Uses the theme’s glyphs/fonts/margins (e.g., PS5 Reborn)

 ### Example: Fullscreen Theme Integration
-In your fullscreen theme's main view, add the automatic system battery replacement:
+In a fullscreen theme’s main view (only if needed), add the automatic host and a percent text:

 ```xml
 <!-- Automatic DualSense system battery replacement -->